Delta Dental: History

 Delta Dental Plans Association (DDPA) was created in 1966 to bring together these local state service organizations and coordinate dental benefit programs for customers with employees in multiple states.
 A year later, the first multi-state program was sold by WDS to the International Association of Machinists.
 WDS ceded the administration for enrollees in other states to other Delta Dental member companies and contracted with the Blue Cross and Blue Shield Association for administration in those states without a Delta Dental affiliate organization.

 Coverage was provided this way until the late 1980s when Delta Dental of California won the bid for the Office of the Civilian Health and Medical Program of the Uniformed Services (OCHAMPUS) program.
 Delta Dental member companies agreed to share its provider data so the administration of this very large account could be centralized, with Delta Dental of California sharing the administrative income and risk.
 The OCHAMPUS program led to the creation of the National Provider File (NPF), which was made available for commercial accounts in 1990 via Delta USA – providing Delta Dental coverage to organizations with employees and subscribers located in multiple states.

-Plan assignment

-If individuals have dental insurance through their employer, the Delta Dental member company in the state of their headquarters usually will handle coverage.
-Individual Delta Dental insurance is available in several states either through that state's member company or the state or federal health care exchange.
-Other individual dental insurance options are available through specialty groups such as AARP and military retiree, federal employee and veterans' groups..

-Vertical integration

-Dental Service of Massachusetts, also known as Delta Dental of Massachusetts, illustrates vertical integration in the dental industry of Massachusetts, where beneficial ownership or control by one company of two or more stages of production or services normally operated by other companies.
-Some dental providers charge that this practice reduces insurance competition and dictates prices for clinical services.
-Delta Dental of Massachusetts and DentaQuest (a competitor) are subordinate companies of Dental Service of Massachusetts.
+In 2013, the Washington Dental Service was rebranded as Delta Dental of Washington.
+Delta Dental of Massachusetts and DentaQuest are subordinate companies of Dental Service of Massachusetts.

+Controversy

+Some dental providers charge that vertical integration reduces insurance competition and dictates prices for clinical services.

+Antitrust lawsuit

+In 2019, the American Dental Association filed a class action lawsuit against Delta Dental, alleging that the company had violated federal antitrust law by setting reimbursement rates for dental services at artificially low levels.
+In February 2024, the plaintiffs in the case sought certification as a class consisting of some 240,000 dentists and dental practices, alleging that Delta Dental acted as a cartel and inflicted harms totaling $13 billion, including territorial restrictions, price fixing, and competition restrictions in violation of the Sherman Antitrust Act.

+Compensation and non-profit status

+Executive and board compensation at the CA based non-profit has been a cause for concern given that Delta Dental is a CA non-profit organized for the benefit of its rate payers.
+In 2019, board members received compensation up to $200,000/year.